emca-it/Energy-Log-Server-6.x/06-00-00-User_roles_and_object_management/06-00-00-User_roles_and_object_management.md

 ## Users, roles and settings  ##

-Energy Log Server allows to you manage users and permission for indexes and methods used by them.
+Energy Logserver allows to you manage users and permission for indexes and methods used by them.
 To do this click the "Config" button from the main menu bar.

 ![](/media/media/image38_js.png)